Amybarba/team-builder/README.md

 ## Instructions

-**Read these instructions carefully.
+X **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this project.**

 ### Commits